-- 1. Petitioner, David D. Leoce, filed a petition for vaccine compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10 to 34 (the "Vaccine Program").
-The petition seeks compensation for injuries allegedly related to petitioner's receipt of an influenza ("flu") vaccine, which vaccine is contained in the Vaccine Injury Table (the "Table"), 42 C.F.R. § 100.3(a). - 2.
-Petitioner received a flu immunization on October 4, 2011. - 3.
-The vaccine was administered within the United States. - 4.
-Petitioner alleges that he suffered Guillain-Barre Syndrome ("GBS") as the result of the administration of the flu vaccine, and that he experienced residual effects of this injury for more than six months. - 5.
-Petitioner represents that there has been no prior award or settlement of a civil action for damages on his behalf as a result of his condition.
+1. Petitioner, Carl S. Fish, filed a petition for vaccine compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. § 300aa-10 to 34 (the "Vaccine Program").
+The petition seeks compensation for injuries allegedly related to petitioner's receipt of the influenza vaccine, which is contained in the Vaccine Injury Table (the "Table"), 42 C.F.R. § 100.3(a).

+2. Petitioner received an influenza immunization on January 8, 2014.

+3. The vaccination was administered within the United States.

+4. Petitioner alleges that he suffered Guillain-Barré Syndrome ("GBS") and/or Chronic Inflammatory Demyelinating Polyneuropathy ("CIDP") as a result of receiving the influenza vaccine.

+5. Petitioner represents that there has been no prior award or settlement of a civil action for damages on his behalf as a result of his condition.

-- Respondent denies that the flu vaccine caused petitioner's GBS, or any other injury, and denies that his current disabilities are sequelae of a vaccine-related injury. - 7.
-Maintaining their above-stated positions, the parties nevertheless now agree that the issues between them shall be settled and that a decision should be entered awarding the compensation described in paragraph 8 of this Stipulation. - 8.
-As soon as practicable after an entry of judgment reflecting a decision consistent with the terms of this Stipulation, and after petitioner has filed an election to receive compensation pursuant to 42 U.S.C. § 300aa-21(a)(1), the Secretary of Health and Human Services will issue the following vaccine compensation payment:
+6. Respondent denies that the influenza vaccine caused petitioner to suffer from GBS, CIDP, or any other injury.

+7. Maintaining their above-stated positions, the parties nevertheless now agree that the issues between them shall be settled and that a decision should be entered awarding the compensation described in paragraph 8 of this Stipulation.

+8. As soon as practicable after an entry of judgment reflecting a decision consistent with the terms of this Stipulation, and after petitioner has filed an election to receive compensation pursuant to 42 U.S.C. § 300aa-21(a)(1), the Secretary of Health and Human Services will issue the following vaccine compensation payment:

-A lump sum of \$96,320.00, in the form of a check payable to petitioner, David D. Leoce.
+A lump sum of 200,000.00 in the form of a check payable to petitioner.
 This amount represents compensation for all damages that would be available under 42 U.S.C. § 300aa-15(a).

-- 9. As soon as practicable after the entry of judgment on entitlement in this case, and after petitioner has filed both a proper and timely election to receive compensation pursuant to 42 U.S.C. § 300aa-21(a)(1), and an application, the parties will submit to further proceedings before the special master to award reasonable attorneys' fees and costs incurred in proceeding upon this petition. - 10.
-Petitioner and his attorney represent that compensation to be provided pursuant to this Stipulation is not for any items or services for which the Program is not primarily liable under 42 U.S.C. § 300aa-15(g), to the extent that payment has been made or can reasonably be expected to be made under any State compensation programs, insurance policies, Federal or State health benefits programs (other than Title XIX of the Social Security Act (42 U.S.C. § 1396 et seq.)), or by entities that provide health services on a pre-paid basis.
+9. As soon as practicable after the entry of judgment on entitlement in this case, and after petitioner has filed both a proper and timely election to receive compensation pursuant to 42 U.S.C. § 300aa-21(a)(1), and an application, the parties will submit to further proceedings before the special master to award reasonable attorneys' fees and costs incurred in proceeding upon this petition.

+10. Petitioner and his attorney represent that compensation to be provided pursuant to this Stipulation is not for any items or services for which the Program is not primarily liable under 42 U.S.C. § 300aa-15(g), to the extent that payment has been made or can reasonably be expected to be made under any State compensation programs, insurance policies, Federal or State health benefits programs (other than Title XIX of the Social Security Act (42 U.S.C. § 1396 et seq.)), or by entities that provide health services on a pre-paid basis.